NuSkooler/enigma-bbs/UPGRADE.md

 # Introduction
-This document covers basic upgrade notes for major ENiGMA½.
+This document covers basic upgrade notes for major ENiGMA½ version updates.

 # Before Upgrading
-* Alwasy back up your system!
+* Always back up your system!
 * At least back up the `db` directory and your `menu.hjson` (or renamed equivalent)